The single biggest piece of armour you’ll wear in your day-to-day life as a motorcyclist will be your helmet.

 Differences in materials

-Old bikers will tell you that the very first back protectors were made of little more than a handful of old helmet visors, gaffer-taped into shape and stuffed down the back of a shirt.
+Old bikers will tell you that the first back protectors were made of little more than a handful of old helmet visors, gaffer-taped into shape and stuffed down the back of a shirt.

 Nowadays, as technology and ergonomics have changed, you’ll find armour is made out of one or more of the following:

 - Foam – The density may change from soft-ish to the harder stuff usually found inside a helmet.
-Soft foam is most comfortable but offers least protection in a crash.
+Soft foam is most comfortable but offers the least protection in a crash.
 There’s even a strand of memory foam that some manufacturers use.

 - Viscoelastic – The most high-tech substance, it’s pliable and body-forming until impact when it becomes rigid, allowing it to be very strong for minimum bulk.
 D-3O armour contains this, which many companies use for high-level CE-2 protection.